-Financial stress can be resolved, but first you must face reality, admit there’s a problem, and take positive action to regain control over your finances.
+Financial stress can be resolved, but first, you must face reality, admit there’s a problem, and take positive action to regain control over your finances by creating a strategy.
 Follow these seven simple steps to achieve financial freedom, and say goodbye to your money worries.

 - Do you dread opening the mail for fear that it could be another bill?